(can you see the individual in camouflage above? If not, it's because the newly developed

 Camouflage colors were rarely used before the twentieth century, but

-khaki uniforms were adopted as a camouflage strategy in the trench warfare of World War I. By World War II, uniforms with printed camouflage patterns were being used by many armies.
+World War II, uniforms with printed camouflage patterns were being used by many armies.

-The most common military camouflage consists of green, brown and black shapes, allowing soldiers to camouflage in forest surroundings.
-Other variants are used for other terrains, such as beige camouflage for desert operations, and white camouflage for arctic conditions.
+The most common military camouflage consists of green, brown and black shapes, allowing soldiers to camouflage in

 (The above description of Camouflage is lifted from Conservapedia)